SadatRafi/Reading-text-File-.NET-C_Sharp/Readme_AP01.txt

 ===============================
 ===============================

-The objective of the program is to read the three dataset using an windows form application.
+The objective of the program is to read the three dataset using a windows form application.

 ===============================
 Step 01: Drag and drop openfiledialog component fromtoolbox.